mrjavaguy/ericholton.me/input/posts/retail-planning-part-3.md

     }
 ```

-The results of the acceptence tests
+The results of the acceptance tests:

 ![StoryTellerPlanVariable](/assets/images/StoryTellerPlanVariable.png)